Free temporary Belgium phone number to receive SMS online (+32)

 If no code arrives, you are not charged.
 You only pay for a number that actually delivers, so there is no risk in trying.

-Why it beats a free line for tough sign ups
+Why it beats a free number for tough sign ups

-A free line is shared, so a strict service can tell it has been used many times and shuts it out.
+A free number is shared, so a strict service can tell it has been used many times and shuts it out.
 A private one has no such history.

 That is the whole difference.
-For verification sms receive on apps that fight shared lines, a clean private one gets you through on the first try.
+For verification sms receive on apps that fight shared numbers, a clean private one gets you through on the first try.

 When a paid number will not work either

-A private line is strong, but it is not magic.
+A private number is strong, but it is not magic.
 Some cases sit outside what any temporary phone can do:

-For anything you want to keep for the long run, a real SIM from a Belgian carrier is still the right tool, not a temporary line.
+For anything you want to keep for the long run, a real SIM from a Belgian carrier is still the right tool, not a temporary number.

 A quick way to decide

 Need a one time code now?
-A temporary line is perfect.
+A temporary number is perfect.
 Need an account that lives for months?
 Get a real local SIM instead.

 Why not just buy a burner SIM, VoIP or eSIM